tokenring-ai/scripting/docs/01-getting-started.md

 /prompt $name "What's your name?"
 /confirm $interested "Are you interested in $topic?"
 /if $interested {
   /echo Great!
-Let me tell you more, $name
+Let me tell you more, $name;
   /echo $overview
 } else {
   /echo No problem, $name.
 Maybe another time!